kaitlynhh/pet-adoption-app/README.md

 - **Application Submission:** A streamlined process for users to apply for adoption.
 - **Status Tracking:** Users can track the status of their application.
 - **Adopter Updates:** Adopters can upload photos and updates on their pets’ well-being, fostering a sense of community.
-- **Stray Reporting:** Users can upload information about stray pets they find, allowing shelters to respond quickly and provide assistance.
-- **Pet Transfer Requests:** Users can submit requests to transfer their pets to new homes due to unforeseen circumstances, ensuring pets are rehomed responsibly.

 ## User Stories
 - As a user, I want to view a list of pets available for adoption.
 - As a user, I want to handin an application to adopt a pet.
 - As a organization member, I want to add new pets to the available wait for adoption pets.
 - As a user, I want to upload my adopt stories and share my progess with the community.